|The MGA With An Attitude

 Originally there were only three wires connected to this switch, a heavy cable from the battery, another heavy cable going to the starter motor, and one fat brown wire from the battery cable going to terminal "A" on the control box.
 The two heavy cables carry the high current required to run the starter motor.
 The fat brown wire carries power for everything else electrical in the car, including charging current from the generator back into the battery.
 The two fat cable ends and terminals were originally covered with rubber boots to prevent accidental electrical shorting.

 If left to sit in storage for many years the copper contacts might corrode to the point of having high resistance contacts that might interfere with passing enough current to run the starter efficiently.
-To check for this condition you could disconnect one battery cable, connect an ohm meter on the two connector studs, operate the stitch and check the contact resistance.
+To check for this condition you could disconnect one battery cable, connect an ohm meter on the two connector studs, operate the switch and check the contact resistance.
 Dealing with high current and low voltage requires extremely low contact resistance.
 For example, suppose the starter draws 200 amps and we must limit voltage loss across the switch to 1 volt.
 P=E.I means power equals voltage times current.
 One volt drop with 200 amps of current would generate 200 watts of heat in the switch contacts.
 P=I^2.R relates power to resistance rather than to voltage.
 Rearranging this equation to solve for resistance makes it R=P/I^2.
 For 200 watts and 200 amps the resistance works out to be 0.005 ohms for maximum allowed resistance.
 This small value is difficult to measure with a hand held ohm meter, as you have issues with contact resistance between the test probes and slightly corroded switch connector posts.

 Another way (maybe easier) to check on the health of the switch is to measure voltage drop across that switch while it is carrying the high current used to run the starter motor.
 To do this set the volt meter on the 0-20 volt scale and connect the test probes to the two studs on the starter switch.
 Here you should be reading available battery voltage as the starter motor has such little internal resistance as to serve as a ground connection for the volt meter.
 Then with ignition switch OFF (transmission in neutral and parking brake set), operate the starter switch to crank the engine while observing the volt meter.
 With about 200 amps flowing through the switch, if the switch resistance is indeed no more than 0.005 ohms, the volt meter reading should drop to no more than 1 volt maximum.
 If you see higher voltage, that means the switch has too much internal resistance and it will be dissipating too much of the voltage needed to run the starter motor.